-Amarillo College School of Nursing patches, purchased from the Amarillo College Bookstore, are to be visible at all times on a student's clothing.
+Patches should be purchased from the Amarillo College Bookstore, are to be visible at all times on a student's clothing.
 The patch is to be firmly attached to the upper left chest 4 inches from the shoulder seam on the lab jacket and on the left sleeve of the scrub top 2 inches from shoulder seam.
 Amarillo College uniform is to be worn only for Amarillo College clinical.